 Secret of predicting events based on Renko charts

-People generally use Renko as trend riding system but truly speaking there are better charting technique like Heikinashi, which gives works better with regard to this.
+People generally use Renko as trend riding system but truly speaking there are better charting techniques like Heiken Ashi, which gives works better with regard to this.
 Don’t just trade based on Renko but understand what Renko has to offer actually?

 Smart traders simply use Renko to predict the outcome of major events like election, budget, monetary policy etc where the noise in the market is highest.